 Sample Unit Plan

 Individual Ir Individual Inquiry

 Session Standard(s) Time Preparation and Materials

 ET 1.3.1 30 minutes □ Computer connected to a projector

-Computers or devices for student use
+Computers for student use

 Research Notebook

 5

 Plan for Inquiry Optional Document camera or interactive whiteboard connected to a

-Inquiry projector
+inquiry projector

 ☐ Internet access, if students will be using online tools to organize

 their research

-ET 1.3.2 60 minutes Digital sources for students to use, for example, selected search
+ET 1.3.2 60 minutes Digital sources for students to use: for example, selected search

 ET 1.3.3 (or as engines or Web sites, podcasts, collections, video clips.
 (Be sure

 6 SS 5.4.2 needed for that the Web site(s) you want to use will be accessible for students.

 Independent research) If blocked, contact your district's technology department or select

-Research other sources.)
+Basearch Other sources.) other sources.)
+Research Notebook

 Research Notebook Web site evaluation tool

-Computers or devices for student use
+$\Box$ Computers or devices for student use.

 ET 1.3.3 30 minutes □ Graphic organizer from Social Studies assessment

-7 21 11010 0011111000
+7

 Develop a Optional

 Position Document camera or interactive whiteboard connected to a

 projector

-Discussion s s
+Discussion

 Session Standard(s) Time Preparation and Materials

 ET 1.3.1 45 minutes Optional

-0 ET 1.3.3 Digital camera to record the discussion Missiphere and encoder
+0 ET 1.3.3 SS 3.2.1 Digital camera to record the discussion Microphone and speaker

-8 Discussion SS 2.1.1 SS 3.2.3 Microphone and speaker Skype or other interactive communication resource
+8 Discussion SS 3.2.1 Microphone and speaker Skype or other interactive communication resource

-Discussion 33 3.2.3 Skype of other interactive communication resource Class Web site to post photos, videos, and other materials that
+Discussion Skype of other interactive communication resource Class Web site to post photos, videos, and/or other materials to

 document the discussion

+I